Sir-Ayd/Moosh/README.md

 This is a discord application for the controll of discord members, guilds, direct messages.
 This application is to contain a new discord activity.

+It will be a web app and use an api to connect to discord.

 ## Authors

 A project created by Sir-Ayd and Taheemmi